vy-labs/amazon-cloudformation-dse/README.md

 # Info and Prerequisites

-The purpose of the files in this directory are to make is quick and simple to deploy a multi-datacenter DSE cluste These scripts and templates use OpsCenter's Lifecycle Manager (LCM) to install and configure DSE.
+The purpose of the files in this directory are to make is quick and simple to deploy a multi-datacenter DSE cluster These scripts and templates use OpsCenter's Lifecycle Manager (LCM) to install and configure DSE.
 This is discussed [here](./LCM.md).

 ## Prerequisites